5 Tips for Reading Aloud to Children

 1. Set aside 20 - 40 minutes a day for reading aloud.

-For parents, find a time in your workday where you would naturally be taking a break and read-aloud to your child during that time—read over breakfast, over lunch, or in the late afternoon.
-Or, move learning time to the evening and try reading aloud after dinner or before bed.
+For parents, find a time in your day to take a break and read-aloud to your child during that time—read over breakfast, over lunch, or in the late afternoon.
+Or, have learning time in the evening and try reading aloud after dinner or before bed.
 Audio books work too!
 Do you have a time when you will be traveling with your child in the car?
 Consider doing an audiobook read-aloud on the way to wherever you are going.
 Pause the audio a couple of times to talk about the book with your child.

 2. Select texts that are at a higher level than what the child can read on their own (1-2 grade levels above).